utkrisht14/DL_Models_Research_Walmart/README.md

 </table>

 <h2> Future Prospects: </h2>
-In this research setup, I only tried some popular deep learning algorithms for time series forecasting.
-But still there are other algorithms which could be tried in the future like two algorithms by Amazon: <i>DeepAR</i> and <i>Chronos</i>.
-Similarly <b> zero-shot </b> algorithms like <i>TimeGPT</i> could also be used to see how is the performance when model hasn't seen any data.
-If the performance is good like as <i>TimeGPT</i> is also trianed on financial data, it might be worth to consider it.
-Apart from this other new breakthrough in AI, like diffusion models <i>(though used in generating images)</i> could still be interesting to try.
+In this research setup, I tried some popular deep learning algorithms for time series forecasting.
+However, there are other algorithms that could be explored in the future, such as Amazon's DeepAR and Chronos.
+Similarly, zero-shot algorithms like TimeGPT could be used to assess performance when the model has not seen any specific data.
+If the performance is promising—especially since TimeGPT is also trained on financial data—it might be worth considering.
+Additionally, other new breakthroughs in AI, such as diffusion models (though primarily used for generating images), could be interesting to try.

-Further these models could be tried on datasets like M3 and M4, which has all kind of seasonality from dialy, hourly to yearly etc.
+Furthermore, these models could be tested on datasets like M3 and M4, which encompass various types of seasonality, including daily, hourly, and yearly patterns.

-<b> Note: </b> This research was done only for experimental purpose, not for any investment point of view.
+<b> Note: </b> This research was conducted for experimental purposes only, not for any investment purposes.